spawnmarvel/quickguides/zabbix/README.md

 ## Tuning, what to check.

-* When did it start
+* When did it start (around new year or short time after?
+Wait a week)
 * How long does it take, what was it before?
 * How is general performance?
 * Did the DB performance decline also?